gpsinghsandhu/tunyan/README.md

   09:49:52.444Z  INFO myApp: address service : some done message (type=done, service="address service")
   09:49:55.444Z  INFO myApp: some rest message : GET http://blah.com/all.json in 1890ms (type=rest)
 ```
-And you can any formatter as you like to see different kinds of output :)
+And you can have any number of formatters as you like to see different kinds of outputs :)